gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 water simulation and change `integrator` to `tpi`.
 You should change `nsteps` to the number of insertions per frame that you want to attempt.
 I chose `100000` steps for my simulation.
-You will also need to change `cutoff-scheme` to `group`, since `Verlet` has not be implemented for TPI.
+You will also need to change `cutoff-scheme` to `group`, since `Verlet` has not been implemented for TPI.

 ## Simulation

-For the simulation we are just rerunning the bulk water simulation using the saved trajectory file (which was named `prd.xtc` in the first tutorial).
+For the simulation, we are just rerunning the bulk water simulation using the saved trajectory file (which was named `prd.xtc` in the first tutorial).
 To do this first run `grompp`: